longturn/freeciv21/docs/Playing/how-to-play.rst

 receives no benefit and once established, cannot be revoked.

 If you are in contact with another player, then you can arrange a diplomatic meeting.
-From the :ref:`Nations and Diplomacy View`, this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
+From the :ref:`Nations and Diplomacy View <game-manual-nations-and-diplomacy-view>`, this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
 If the entry under the embassy column is not blank and the other player is connected (or is a server AI) then a treaty dialog will pop up.

 In this dialog you can negotiate an exchange of assets (maps, vision, advances, cities, or gold), embassies, or relationship pacts such as a Cease-fire or Peace.
 The list of items that can be traded through diplomacy is